bobebend/Data_Science_Salaries/README.md

     ![Alt text](image-2.png)

 # 3.4 Top Jobs by Median Salary:
     To get a clearer idea of the salary ranges, I used a box plot.
 The box plot showed the median salary as approximately $100,000 with an expected range between $75,000 to $125,000.
 I should be noted the lower salaries could be accounted for by part time positions and wages paid in other countries where there may be an unfavorable exchange rate like India.
-Higher salaries would be accounted for by senior positions and a few large salary earners.
+Higher salaries are accounted for by senior positions and a few large salary earners.
     ![Alt text](image-3.png)

 # 3.5 Median Salary by Experience Level:

-    How many categorical fields?
-What do they represent?
-        There are seven categorical fields.
-They generally represent experience level, employment type, job title,salary currency, employee residence, company location and size.

-    How many quantitative?
-What do they represent?
-        There are four quantitative fields.
-They are work year(all in this column from 2023 since this is a 2023 dataset), salary(in US, British or some other currency), salary in usd(salary column converted to usd if paid in other than usd), and remote ratio(overall work done remotely)

-    Is there missing data or data that seems to be wrong somehow (e.g. age = -99)?
-        There was no missing data

-    Has the data already been summarized, or are the observations raw and unprocessed?
-        To my knowledge they are unprocessed, at least that is how I am treating them.
+    The last analysis I did was to compare median salaries to experience level.
+As expected, salaries increased as the experience level did.
+The median salary for each experience level are as follows: Entry - 80,000, Middle - 100,000, Senior - 148,000, and Executive - 200,000.
+    C:\users\monke\daimil10\Report_research\Data_Science_Salaries\Data_Science_Salaries\image-4.png

-# 5 Potential avenues of inquiry
+# 5 Potential Further Avenues of Inquiry:

-    What types of questions does this dataset seem to support?

-        1 What job titles are the most prevalant
+    1 Review additional datasets.
-        2 Salary for those job titles
+    2 Does the actual work for each job title vary by company.
+    2 Include degrees/credentials/experience and impact on salary.
-        3 Experience level per job title
+    3 Experience level per job title, promotion timelines and requirements.
-        4 Remote to Office work comparison

-# 6 Value proposition

-        Providing a brief to Data Analysis students on potential career paths and possible salaries.

-        My train of thought is to explore:
-            1 What job titles there are
-            2 What pay those job titles are receiving 3 What level of experience the job titles generally have.